On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-which makes $\Phi_x$ a unitary mapping onto $\bC^4$ equipped with the Euclidean inner product. \end{proposition} \begin{proof} Let us start with the first equality.
-So, take any $u,v\in\mathscr{H}$, then:
+which makes $\Phi_x$ a unitary mapping onto the spinor space $\bC^4$, if equipped with the Euclidean inner product. \end{proposition} \begin{proof} Let us start with the first identity.
+Tke any $u,v\in\mathscr{H}$, then

-Now, if we show that $(\cdot|\cdot)_x$ defines a positive definite inner product on $\sS(x)$, then the last statement will follow directly from (\ref{positiveprod}).
-The sesquilinearity and Hermiticity come from the analogous properties of $(\cdot|\cdot)$ and the self-adjointness of $\mathrm{F}^{\varepsilon,0}(x)$.
-The positivity follows from (\ref{positiveprod}) and the positivity of the Euclidean inner product. \end{proof} \begin{remark} Notice that this positive inner product can be defined on $\sS(x)$ only in the case of regular points, while the indefinite inner product defined in Proposition \ref{innerproductdef} always exists.
-Nevertheless, in this paper we are mostly interested in regular causal fermion systems and this results completes the picture, showing that all the algebraic properties of the relevant spaces are embedded within the notion of local correlation function. \end{remark}
+Now, if we manage to show that \eqref{positiveinnerproduct} is a positive definite inner product on $S_x$, then the last statement will follow directly from (\ref{positiveprod}).
+The sesquilinearity and Hermiticity come from the analogous properties of $\langle\cdot|\cdot\rangle$ and the self-adjointness of $\mathrm{F}^{\varepsilon,0}(x)$.
+The positivity follows from (\ref{positiveprod}) and the positivity of the Euclidean inner product. \end{proof} \begin{remark} Notice that the positive inner product \eqref{positiveinnerproduct} can be defined on $S_x$ only for regular points, while the indefinite inner product defined in Proposition \ref{innerproductdef} always exists.
+Nevertheless, if we focus on regular causal fermion systems, this results shows that all the algebraic properties of the spin spaces are encoded in the local correlation function. \end{remark}

-\subsection{Some physical interpretations}
+\subsection{Some Physical Interpretations}